Anoxic event

 An anoxic event describes a period wherein large expanses of Earth's oceans were depleted of dissolved oxygen (O_{2}), creating toxic, euxinic (anoxic and sulfidic) waters.
 Although anoxic events have not happened for millions of years, the geologic record shows that they happened many times in the past.
 Anoxic events coincided with several mass extinctions and may have contributed to them.
 These mass extinctions include some that geobiologists use as time markers in biostratigraphic dating.
 On the other hand, there are widespread, various black-shale beds from the mid-Cretaceous which indicate anoxic events but are not associated with mass extinctions.
 Many geologists believe oceanic anoxic events are strongly linked to the slowing of ocean circulation, climatic warming, and elevated levels of greenhouse gases.
 Researchers have proposed enhanced volcanism (the release of CO_{2}) as the "central external trigger for euxinia."

 Human activities in the Holocene epoch, such as the release of nutrients from farms and sewage, cause relatively small-scale dead zones around the world.
 British oceanologist and atmospheric scientist Andrew Watson says full-scale ocean anoxia would take "thousands of years to develop."
-The idea that modern climate change could lead to such an event is also referred to as Kump's hypothesis.
+The idea that modern climate change could lead to such an event is referred to as Kump's hypothesis.

 Background

-The concept of the oceanic anoxic event (OAE) was first proposed in 1976 by Seymour Schlanger (1927–1990) and geologist Hugh Jenkyns and arose from discoveries made by the Deep Sea Drilling Project (DSDP) in the Pacific Ocean.
+The concept of the oceanic anoxic event (OAE) was first proposed in 1976 by Seymour Schlanger and geologist Hugh Jenkyns and arose from discoveries made by the Deep Sea Drilling Project (DSDP) in the Pacific Ocean.
 The finding of black, carbon-rich shales in Cretaceous sediments that had accumulated on submarine volcanic plateaus (e.g. Shatsky Rise, Manihiki Plateau), coupled with their identical age to similar, cored deposits from the Atlantic Ocean and known outcrops in Europe—particularly in the geological record of the otherwise limestone-dominated Apennines chain in Italy—led to the observation that these widespread, similarly distinct strata recorded very unusual, oxygen-depleted conditions in the world's oceans spanning several discrete periods of geological time.

 Modern sedimentological investigations of these organic-rich sediments typically reveal the presence of fine laminations undisturbed by bottom-dwelling fauna, indicating anoxic conditions on the seafloor believed to coincide with a low-lying poisonous layer of hydrogen sulfide, H_{2}S. Furthermore, detailed organic geochemical studies have recently revealed the presence of molecules (so-called biomarkers) that derive from both purple sulfur bacteria and green sulfur bacteria—organisms that required both light and free hydrogen sulfide (H_{2}S), illustrating that anoxic conditions extended high into the photic upper-water column.

 This is a recent understanding, the puzzle having been pieced slowly together in the last three decades.
 The handful of known and suspected anoxic events have been tied geologically to large-scale production of the world's oil reserves in worldwide bands of black shale in the geologic record.